top of page

 There are two ways to check whether your countermeasures work:

-If you can turn it on and off you’ve sorted it
+If you can turn the issue on and off you’ve sorted it.

 When you do your daily or weekly Data Analysis, this specific problem doesn't occur again or is greatly reduced.